HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 4. Test using the sample test file:

 ```
-vchdfe\bin\vchdfe.exe vchdfe\bin\test.csv --algorithm=JLAAlgorithm
+vchdfe.exe vchdfe\bin\test.csv --algorithm=JLAAlgorithm
 ```

 ### Using the Executable

-In the same powershell, use the command below to run the executable:
+Use

 ```
-vchdfe.exe vchdfe\bin\test.csv --algorithm=JLAAlgorithm
+vchdfe.exe --help
 ```

+to see a complete list of available arguments.